Vikings' Harrison Smith will miss Bears game because of knee soreness

 The Vikings also announced linebacker Za'Darius Smith will travel separately from the team because of a personal matter.
 Smith missed practice Friday for personal reasons, though O'Connell said he expected the Vikings would have him in Chicago for the game.

-Tight end Irv Smith Jr., who has been out since tearing his meniscus on Oct.
+Tight end Irv Smith Jr., who has been out since a high ankle sprain on Oct.
 30, was activated from injured reserve Saturday.
 The Vikings also activated defensive end Jonathan Bullard from IR, after he had missed four games because of a biceps injury.

 The team elevated linebacker Ryan Connelly from the practice squad for Sunday's game and also called up Kyle Hinton from the practice squad to provide extra depth on an offensive line that has already working with third-string center Chris Reed and backup right tackle Oli Udoh after injuries to Garrett Bradbury, Austin Schlottmann and Brian O'Neill.